 Of Brazil’s 48 major airports, 21 are international.
 Much of the international traffic is handled by the airports of Rio de Janeiro and São Paulo.

 Argentina’s communications are well developed.
-The rail network, covering 31,444 km (2009), is Latin America’s longest and densest according to Countryaah.
+The rail network, covering 31,444 km (2009), is Latin America’s longest and densest among all South American countries according to Countryaah.
 The railways were built by British and French companies in the late 1800’s, which operated them until they were nationalized in 1948.
 Nodes are the major ports of Buenos Aires, Rosario, Santa Fé and Bahía Blanca, from where the lines mostly radiate in different directions.
 There are few transverse lines.
 There are three different track widths, and interregional transports usually have to cross Buenos Aires to be transferred to tracks with different track widths.
 Three lines cross the Andes, those to Santiago and Antofagasta in Chile and the one to La Paz in Bolivia.

 The road network has a length of 231,400 km (2009), of which 63,000 are paved.
 The merchant fleet is about 890,000 tonnes.
 There are about 40 airfields with regular traffic, of which ten have international connections.